 A person who has the legal authority (and the corresponding duty) to make decisions about the day-to-day personal care and custody of another person.
 Compare this with a Conservator, who is appointed to make financial decisions for another person.

 A person who is entitled to receive a share of a decedent’s estate if the decedent died without a will, or according to the terms of the will if named in the document.

 Income Tax Basis

-The value of an asset for purposes of calculating gain or loss upon a subsequent sale or other disposition.
+The cost of an asset for purposes of calculating gain or loss upon a subsequent sale or other disposition.